 This class provides non-engineers a strong layman’s understanding of the fundamental concepts underlying the design, economics and operation of electric power systems, as well as issues facing design, operating and management personnel of a modern electric utility system.
 The methodological basis for comparing the delivered cost of electricity across technologies and systems will be discussed.
 Because of time constraints and the variability of the cost basis for many elements of the system, we will not attempt to develop standard or average system costs.
 (They don’t exist.)

 Individuals who attend this course develop a “gut feel” for why electric utility systems are built and operated the way that they are.
 After completing the course, they should feel comfortable speaking with engineers from their company or the utility that they are dealing with, and they should know enough to ask follow-up questions to clarify their understanding of the issues that are being discussed.
 Topics to be covered include:

-- The components of all functional areas of electric utility systems
+- The components, design, and operation of electric utility systems

 - The drivers of system design and operation

-- The effects of industry and corporate changes on power systems design and operations, including
+- The effects of industry and corporate changes on the planning process, including

 - New concepts in system architecture such as the smart grid

 - Performance standards

 - Challenges created by the evolving regulatory/market environment

 EUCI has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
 In obtaining this accreditation, EUCI has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
 As a result of their Authorized Provider status, EUCI is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.

 EUCI is authorized by IACET to offer 1.1 CEUs for this Course

 Participants must sign in/out each day and be in attendance for the entirety of the course to be eligible for continuing education credit.